MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Risky IP in Microsoft Entra Health Connect portal

-Risky IP will alert when the customized threshold has been reached for bad passwords in an hour and bad password count in a day as well as extranet lockouts.
+Risky IP alerts occur when the customized threshold has been reached for bad passwords in an hour and bad password count in a day and extranet lockouts.

 ![Example of risky IP report data](./media/incident-response-playbook-password-spray/RiskyIPReport.jpg)